rmariani/doc-drafts/docs/hoon/sail.md

 Before starting, make sure that your urbit is
 [mounted to Unix](https://urbit.org/docs/using/setup/)

-Your urbit ship has a built-in mechanism, called the static-site generator, for taking a Hoon (or other) source file and producing an output file as HTML.

-To host that output, your ship also has a web-server, called [Eyre](https://urbit.org/docs/using/web/), that can be found at http://localhost:8080/ if it’s your first ship that’s running on the a machine, http://localhost:8081/ if it’s the second ship on that same machine,
+Your ship also has a built-in web-server, called [Eyre](https://urbit.org/docs/using/web/), that can be found at http://localhost:8080/ if it’s your first ship that’s running on the a machine, http://localhost:8081/ if it’s the second ship on that same machine,